Teaching empathy? A skeptic might wonder if it makes any difference.

 Another study presented kids, ranging in age from 4 to 17, with animated clips depicting people getting hurt.
 Again, the females reported more feelings of empathy.
 But when researchers looked at physiological signs -- like pupil dialation and cerebral blood flow -- there were no differences between boys and girls (Michalska 2013).

 So I think it's a mistake to assume that boys and girls have different capacities for empathy, or to shrug off unsympathetic behavior because it is "male."
 Even in the absence of this scientific evidence, we should judge people as individuals.
 There are plenty of cold women in the world, and many warm men.
 If boys do demonstrate less sympathy or empathic concern for others, this is reason to help them develop their communication skills.
 Not give up.

-For more information about teaching empathy, see these
+For more information about teaching empathy, see my evidence-based tips.

 Cohen TR, Montoya RM, and Insko CA. 2006.
 Group morality and intergroup relations: cross-cultural and experimental evidence.
 Pers Soc Psychol Bull.
 2006 Nov;32(11):1559-72.